 Students will be prepared with sufficient theoretical background, practical skills, and technical competence to assume entry-level positions in their respective areas of training.
 In addition to its teaching role, the College feels a strong responsibility to instill good work habits and strong work and social ethics.
 All graduates of the technical programs receive diplomas.

-NOTE: Course numbers are for reference only.
-The sequence of course offerings may vary depending on scheduling needs.
+sequence of course offerings may vary depending on scheduling needs.
 All courses are taken on campus.